OlatunjiHassan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 2-groups prints alk tge groups tge current user is in file 3-new_owner changes the owner of file hello to betty file 4-empty creates empty file hello
+file 2-groups prints alk tge groups tge current user is in file 3-new_owner changes the owner of file hello to betty file 4-empty creates empty file hello file 5-execute add execute permission to owner of file